MetaMask/keyring-api/docs/architecture.md

   on an account.

 - **MetaMask**: The web3 provider that dapps connect to.
-It routes requests to the Keyring Snaps and lets the user perform some level of account management.
+It routes requests to the keyring Snaps and lets the user perform some level of account management.

 - **Snap**: A Snap that implements the Keyring API to manage the user's accounts, and to handle requests that use these accounts.

-- **Snap Dapp**: The Snap's UI component that allows the user to interact with the Snap to perform custom operations on accounts and requests.
+- **Snap Dapp**: The Snap's UI component that allows the user to interact with the Snap to manage accounts and requests.

 ## Account creation

-The account creation flow is the initial process that a user will encounter when using a Keyring Snap.
+The account creation flow is the initial process that a user will encounter when using a keyring Snap.
 It can be triggered by the "Add Snap account" button in the accounts list or by the Snap dapp.

 ```mermaid